George C. Marshall European Center for Security Studies: College of International and Security Studies

 The Marshall Center's College of International and Security Studies offers 12 resident courses, and outreach and alumni events that examine transnational, regional and international security issues.
 Due to the COVID Pandemic, the Marshall Center also now offers virtual events.
 The Marshall Center Website lists resident, outreach and alumni events.

-In cooperation with Bundeswehr University of Munich, the Marshall Center also has a Master of Arts in International Security Studies (MISS).[24]
+In cooperation with the University of the Bundeswehr Munich, the Marshall Center also has a Master of Arts in International Security Studies (MISS).[24]
 Visit the public website at marshallcenter.org for information and eligibility requirements.

 The CISS faculty are civilian academics, policy practitioners, and active duty U.S., German, and allied military.

 As of February 2021, CISS resident programs are listed below.
 For an updated listing and course description, visit the public website at marshallcenter.org.